bajrang0789/mysql-operator-1/README.md

 MySQL Operator was developed by the awesome engineering team at [Presslabs](https://www.presslabs.com/), a Managed WordPress Hosting provider.

 For more open-source projects, check [Presslabs Code](https://www.presslabs.org/).

+__NOTE__: MySQL Operator 0.2.x require at least Kubernetes 1.11.x while version 0.1.x are known to work with Kubernetes up 1.9.x.
+For upgrading check the [0.2.x upgrade notes](#user-content-v02x-upgrade) since some manual seps are required.

 ## Goals and status